pennmem/ptsa_plot/CONTRIBUTING.md

 # Contributing to ptsa_plot

+## General guidelines

+- Always use docstrings for classes and functions.
+Numpy-style doc strings are preferred.

 ## How to contribute new code

 1. Fork this repository and create a new branch
 2. Add your new code to a sensible place
 3. Follow [PEP8][] guidelines as best as possible (it's OK to ignore the line length limit of 80 characters)
-4. Add unit tests to ensure that everything works as expected
+4. Add unit tests to ensure that everything works as expected.
+Test files should be placed in the `ptsa_plot.test` package and be named `test_yournewmodule.py` where `yournewmodule` is the name of your new module.
 5. Submit a pull request
 6. Make modifications as requested by the maintainers